Rockaria!

 "Rockaria!" is a song by Electric Light Orchestra (ELO), written by Jeff Lynne.
 It was the third track on the band's successful 1976 album A New World Record, and was the second single from the album.
 On some CD pressings of A New World Record, the title appears without the exclamation mark.

+Lyrics and music

+"Rockaria!" is one of two hard rock 'n' roll songs on A New World Record, the other being "Do Ya".
+Hartford Courant critic Henry McNulty described the riffs as being "a little bit Gene Vincent and a little bit Little Richard."
+Allmusic critic Donald A. Guarasco described it as "a stunning tune that combined symphonic swells, operatic vocals, 50's styled guitar riffs and a Beatles-esque melody into one delirious pop song."